-Although, the official calendar in the kingdom of Thailand is the Western Gregorian calendar, a traditional Thai lunar calendar is very much in use for determining many holidays, especially the Buddhists.
-Thai ancient lunar calendar distinguishes itself from Islamic and other lunar calendars by being set up based on the yearly agricultural cycle, as it was the most important aspect of the primarily agrarian society.
-Thai ancient lunar calendar is divided into 12 lunar months, like the western calendar, but the months are determined by the phases of the moon, rather than by a position of the earth in relation to sun.
-Being based on the cycles of moon phases, half of lunar months are 28 days long and another half are 29.
+While the official calendar in the kingdom of Thailand is the Western Gregorian calendar, a traditional Thai lunar calendar is very much in use mainly to determine Buddhists holidays.
+Thai ancient lunar calendar distinguishes itself from Islamic and other lunar calendars by being found based on the yearly agricultural cycle, as it was the most important aspect of the primarily agrarian society.
+Thai ancient lunar calendar is divided into 12 lunar months, like the western calendar, but the months are determined by phases of the moon rather than by a position of the earth in relation to the sun.
+Being based on the cycles of moon phases, half of the lunar months are 28-days-long and another half is 29.
 Thai lunar month is also divided into four weeks.

 |Thu-Fri, January 1-2||New Year's Day||National Holiday||Mon, January 26||Chinese New Year of the Ox||Public Holiday *||Mon, February 9||Makha Bucha day||National Holiday||Mon, April 6||Chakri Day||National Holiday||Mon-Wed, April 13-15||Songkran (Thai New Year)||National Holiday||Fri, May 1||Labor Day||National Holiday||Tue, May 5||Coronation Day||National Holiday||Fri, May 8||Visakha Bucha Day||National Holiday||Tue, July 7||Buddhist Lent Day||National Holiday||Wed, August 12||Queen's Birthday||National Holiday||Fri, October 23||Chulalongkorn Day||National Holiday||Mon, November 2||Loy Kratong Festival||Public Holiday *||Sat-Mon, December 5-7||King's Birthday||National Holiday||Thu, December 10||Constitution Day||National Holiday||Fri, December 25||Christmas||Public Holiday *||Thu, December 31||New Years Eve||National Holiday|